Characterizing AI-Generated Misinformation on Social Media: Data and Methods

-Compared to alternative strategies (\eg, keyword-based heuristics, purely content-based methods), our approach to identify AI-generated misleading posts via Community Notes offers two main advantages: (i) it leverages crowd-sourced fact-checking explanations (\ie, Community Notes), which contain contextual insights not evident from the media content alone, and (ii) it achieves comparatively high accuracy (see validation below).
+Compared to alternative strategies (\eg, keyword-based heuristics, purely content-based methods), our approach to identify AI-generated misleading posts via Community Notes offers two main advantages: (i) it leverages crowd-sourced fact-checking explanations (\ie, Community Notes), which contain contextual insights not evident from the media content alone, and (ii) it achieves comparatively high accuracy (see \emph{Sec.}~\nameref{sec:validation}).

-\textbf{Validation:} To validate the identification of AI-generated misinformation, we conducted a validation study involving three trained research assistants.
-Each assistant independently reviewed \num{400} randomly selected posts ($1/3$ AI and $2/3$ non-AI), including both the original post and the corresponding textual Community Note.
-For each post, they assessed whether it contained AI-generated content (Yes/No).
-The participants rated posts categorized as AI-generated significantly more often as AI-generated than posts categorized as non-AI-generated ($M_{AI/AI}=0.75$, $M_{AI/nonAI}=0.22$, $t=19.318$, $p<0.01$).
-An analysis of Fleiss's Kappa shows a fair interrater agreement, which is statistically significant ($\kappa= 0.322$, $z=11.1$, $p<0.01$).
-These findings strengthen the validity of our results, showing that individual annotators (that may have varying familiarity with the posts' information) and the LLM align well in their perceptions and categorizations of AI-generated misleading posts.

-\subsection{Annotation of post characteristics}
+\subsection{Annotation of Post Characteristics}

-We used an LLM-based classification approach \cite{Feuerriegel.2025, Chuai.2025b} to annotate the source posts with a wide variety of content characteristics.
-Since this task required processing not only textual content but also media elements (\ie, images/videos), it was computationally demanding.
-To balance API costs while ensuring representativeness, we randomly selected a balanced subset of \num{3000} posts (\num{1500} AI/\num{1500} Non-AI).
-Subsequently, we deployed an OpenAI Assistant (\textit{gpt-4-turbo}) configured to function as a professional content reviewer.
-The assistant was presented with the textual elements of the posts \emph{and} the attached media (images or video snapshots).
-Further, it was provided with the information that all posts had been flagged as misleading by a community-based fact-checking initiative.
-Its evaluation focused on four core dimensions: \textit{sentiment}, \textit{topic}, \textit{harmfulness}, and \textit{believability}.
+We further annotated all source posts in the \mbox{dataset ($N =$ \num{82076})} with a wide variety of content characteristics.
+For this task, we again used the \texttt{27B} parameter version of \texttt{Gemma 3} \citep{Gemma.2025}, leveraging both the textual content of the posts and any attached media (images or video snapshots).
+The model was also provided with the information that all posts had been flagged as misleading by a community-based fact-checking system.
+The annotation focused on four core dimensions: \textit{Sentiment}, \textit{Topic}, \textit{Harmfulness}, and \textit{Believability} (see SI, \emph{Sec.}~\nameref{sec:example_annotation} for examples).